akshay2211/BubbleTabBar/README.md

 ```

 ## Credits
-    thanks to [Ariana](https://github.com/akshay2211/Ariana) for transition in sample
+Thanks to [Ariana](https://github.com/akshay2211/Ariana) for transition in sample

 ## Download